lblod/app-http-logger/README.md

 # app-http-logger
 Provide out-of-the-box automatic logging of your running docker containers, and make the data available on ElasticSearch + Kibana for further analysis and visualization.

+**Note**: A more modern version of app-http-logger is available on https://github.com/redpencilio/app-http-logger

 ## Usage
 The app-http-logger consists of multilple components which you can combine at your leisure.
 To make things a bit easier, we've provided 3 docker-compose files that you can combine as required.